JefJrFigueiredo/laravel-docker-examples/README.md

 - **PHP**: Version **8.4 FPM** is used for optimal performance in both development and production environments.
 - **Node.js**: Version **22.x** is used in the development environment for building frontend assets with Vite.
-- **PostgreSQL**: Version **16** is used as the database in the examples, but you can adjust the configuration to use MySQL if preferred.
+- **MySQL**: Version **8** is used as the database in the examples, but you can adjust the configuration to use Postgres if preferred.
 - **Redis**: Used for caching and session management, integrated into both development and production environments.
 - **Nginx**: Used as the web server to serve the Laravel application and handle HTTP requests.
 - **Docker Compose**: Orchestrates the services, simplifying the process of starting and stopping the environment.